 Henry Ford Health was founded in Detroit, Michigan in 1915 by auto pioneer Henry Ford.
 Now one of the nation's leading comprehensive, integrated health care systems, it provides both health care delivery and coverage, operates a $100 million research enterprise and a robust medical education and training program.

 With 33,000 team members, the health system comprises five acute care hospitals, three behavioral health facilities, 250+ sites including medical centers and healthcare retail, and one of the nation's largest group practices, the Henry Ford Medical Group with more than 1,900 physicians and researchers practicing in over 40 specialties.
-Acute care hospitals within the system include: Henry Ford Hospital in Detroit, MI; Henry Ford Allegiance Health in Jackson, MI; Henry Ford Macomb Hospital in Clinton Township; Henry Ford West Bloomfield Hospital; and Henry Ford Wyandotte Hospital.
+Acute care hospitals within the system include: Henry Ford Hospital in Detroit, MI; Henry Ford Jackson Hospital in Jackson, MI; Henry Ford Macomb Hospital in Clinton Township; Henry Ford West Bloomfield Hospital; and Henry Ford Wyandotte Hospital.
 The System's flagship, Henry Ford Hospital in Detroit, is a Level 1 Trauma Center recognized for clinical excellence in cardiology, cardiovascular surgery, neurology and neurosurgery, orthopedics, sports medicine, multi-organ transplants and cancer treatment.

 As one of the nation’s leading academic medical centers, Henry Ford Health trains more than 3,000 medical students, residents, and fellows annually in more than 50 accredited programs, and has trained nearly 40% of Michigan’s physicians.
 The System’s dedication to education and research is supported by nearly $100 million in annual grants from the National Institutes of Health and other public and private foundations.
 An early adopter of integrated care and population health, Health Alliance Plan joined the Henry Ford Health family in 1986, connecting clinical and insurance resources to offer the highest quality health care at the best value.